Mohamed al-Ghoom

 He has organized and conducted concerts in various countries including Malaysia, Egypt, Saudi Arabia, Qatar, Kuwait and France.
 These performances highlight Yemeni traditional instruments and dances alongside classical orchestral music.
 Al-Ghoom aims to bring attention to Yemen's cultural richness and to inspire global audiences while preserving its traditions.
 Despite the challenges of Yemen's circumstances, Al-Ghoom has made a notable impact in the music scene.

 Early life

 Al-Ghoom was born in the city of Tarim in Hadhramaut, Yemen.

 Musical career

-On April 2019, Al-Ghoom presented his first international concert titled "Hope from the depth of pain" held in the Malaysian capital, Kuala Lumpur.
+In April 2019, Al-Ghoom presented his first international concert titled "Hope from the depth of pain" held in the Malaysian capital, Kuala Lumpur.
 Al-Ghoom led a musical band of 90 musicians, 30 of whom were from Hadhramaut, on traditional Hadrami musical and percussion instruments, while the rest were from China, India, Malaysia, Japan, and Uzbekistan.